A day told by the Art & Culture association

 Right here, we divide our group in two.
 While our colleagues are attending the Chappe Telegraph exhibition, we are going on a digestive and informative stroll through the city.

-Through a course of 20 lecterns called the painters' journey, we walk the old picturesque streets with the provincial cachet of Écouen.
+Through a course of 20 lecterns called the painters' journey, we walk through the picturesque old streets with the provincial character of Écouen.

 These streets bear names that are not very suggestive: Edouard Frère, Auguste Schenck, Emmanuel Duverger, Paul Lorillon or Théophile Hingre.
 These characters were however very famous painters or sculptors in the second half of the XNUMXth century.
 We have the pleasure de discover that over time some buildings are remained intact and are identical to the canvases depicted on the lecterns.
 One can also easily imagine the scenes of life of the time.
 Indeed, the specialty of these painters is what is called genre painting or the art of painting everyday life of yesteryear.

-The main characteristic of the church of Ecouen lies in its stained glass windows which have survived intact since the Renaissance.
+The main particularity of the Ecouen church lies in its stained glass windows which have survived intact since the Renaissance.
 A real gem!

 I end this rewarding day with a gourmet break at the Manoir des Tourelles and the Tourist Office, which has a charming and friendly tea room.
 Hot drinks and sweet treats We are served by volunteers who are always ready to tell us anecdotes about this magnificent city that is Écouen and which fascinates them so much.